 Looking for a zesty — and healthy — way to liven up a meal?
-Try salsa, a nutrient-dense condiment that can add a kick to almost any dish, whether it’s a South-of-the-Border specialty like huevos rancheros or a bean salad topped with grilled chicken.
-When salsa is prepared with a combination of vegetables, herbs, and seasonings, this tasty condiment can be enjoyed on all Phases of the South Beach Diet; fruit salsas can enliven dishes beginning on Phase 2.
+Try salsa, a nutrient-dense condiment that can add a kick to almost any dish, whether it’s a South-of-the-Border specialty like huevos rancheros or simple grilled beef, poultry, or fish.
+When salsa is prepared with a combination of fresh vegetables, herbs, and other seasonings, this tasty condiment can be enjoyed on all Phases of the South Beach Diet; fruit salsas can enliven dishes beginning on Phase 2.
 Make your own salsa or look for one of the many varieties available on supermarket shelves.

 Buying and Storing Salsa